Processing of personal data

 In the Riksbank’s oversight of the financial sector

 The Riksbank processes data when overseeing the stability of the payments system.
-The legal base for processing this data is the exercise of public authority.
+The processing is necessary as part of the Riksbank’s exercise of its official authority and to perform a task of public interest.

 In national and international cooperation

 The Riksbank processes contact details for the person who is contact person for a particular case or issues within the cooperation.
-The legal base for processing data here is that the information is of public interest.
+The legal base for processing data here is to perform a task of public interest.

 When applying for a job

 The Riksbank processes data in connection with receiving an application for work at the Riksbank.
 Personal data is processed so that the Riksbank can administer the applications and fill a job vacancy.
-The processing for filling job vacancies is part of the Riksbank's exercise of public authority and other processing comes under public interest.
+The processing for filling job vacancies is necessary as part of the Riksbank's exercise of official authority and other processing activities are necessary to perform a task of public interest.

 When subscribing to the press releases and newsletters